chrisewoi/C4OOP_GitAss1/Part3/gitmanual.md

 - Windows 7, 8, 8.1, or 10
 - macOS 10.9 or newer

+TO INSTALL:
+- Go to the (official Git downloads page)[https://git-scm.com/downloads/win]
+- Click on either the 64-bit or 32-bit version depending on your system
+- Run the downloaded file to begin installation
+- Read and accept the License agreement
+- Choose an installation directory
+- Click through next to accept the default configuration until you finish the setup
+- Git is now installed on your Windows system

 If any issues installing Git, please contact IT.
 ### 2. Do research on some principles/techniques of industry standard best practices creating and working with repositories and branches in Git.
 #### a.
 List the most important principles/techniques for creating and working with repositories